the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 ![](https://cdn.discordapp.com/attachments/608376262347587595/609882817962442752/Screenshot_1165.png)

 Antivirus applications such as AVG, Avast, BitDefender or similar programs can cause issues so try to check if ADB.exe is running, if not see it it has been Quarantined/Vaulted by it and tell your antivirus to allow it through, if you do not know how to do this search google for "how to allow a program through quarantine" for your spastic Anti Virus, if it is windows defender, search it for windows defender on your PC and allow it there.
+Note for Mac users you may need to allow SideQuest in your Privacy new settings.

 ----
 Android Emulators